Congratulations! You’ve graduated from college and are ready to take on the world.

 Once you’re logged in, you will be able to see all your loans and associated information.
 This includes the total balance of your loan, minimum monthly payments, and more.
-From here, you will be able to add a bank account and set up direct debit to make automatic monthly payments.
+From here, you will be able to add a bank account and set up a direct debit to make automatic monthly payments.
 You may qualify for an interest rate reduction of 0.25% for utilizing the automatic student loan servicing option.

 There is also additional information within MyFedLoan portal on how student loans work, FAQs, information about special programs for teacher loan and military loan options as well as a brief overview of your repayment options.

 In addition to the primary loan and repayment options, FedLoan offers several different types of services and assistance to help students with their loans.

 Assistance With Appropriate Repayment Plans